Skepplanda

 Skepplanda is a locality situated in Ale Municipality, Västra Götaland County, Sweden with 1,803 inhabitants in 2010.

 Despite the size of the village, it has a swimming facility, a tennis court and a sports centre.
 Skepplanda has two different schools: Garnvindeskolan (pre-school and grades 1 to 3), Alboskolan (for grades 4 to 6), as well as a daycare centre.

 The town square, "Albotorget", is the core of Skepplanda.
 There, one can find a grocery shop, a hairdresser, a pizza place, a library and a café, as well as a clinic.
 Across from it, there is a parish.

-Skepplanda has its own church, founded in the 17th century.
-It is situated on a hilltop overlooking the main part of the village.
+Skepplanda Church, founded in the 17th century, is situated on a hilltop overlooking the main part of the village.
 The area around Skepplanda mainly consists of forests, meadows, some minor farmland and plains.
 The town itself is in a valley of sorts, which is open to the southwest.
 The international road E45, which is one of the longest roads in Europe, passes through some kilometres away.

 When students in Skepplanda finish the middle school at Alboskolan, most of them continue their studies in a town nearby called Älvängen. Älvängen is just ten minutes away by bus, and there are many more stores and boutiques there than in Skepplanda.